 Spend on quality materials and craftsmanship

-If you want your kitchen timeless, avoid taking shortcuts, using cheap materials, or hiring cheap amateur contractors.
-The quality of materials and craftsmanship you pay for will determine the durability and longevity of the kitchen.
+If you want your kitchen classic, avoid taking shortcuts, employing cheap materials, or hiring cheap amateur contractors.
+The quality of materials and craftsmanship you pay for will sort out the durability and longevity of the kitchen.

 Which quality materials should you choose?
 Invest in marble, dolomite, quartz, stone, granite, etc., for your countertops.
 If you choose wood flooring, use quality hardwood such as mahogany or oak.
 Hardwood provides a good balance of durability and color range.